PlayNetwork/mongoose-middleware/readme.md

   .catch(console.error);
 ```

-### Results
+### Data

-The options submitted to the `page(options, callback)` middleware method are echoed back in the response along with the results of the query and the total count of results matching the specified filters.
+The options submitted to the `page(options, callback)` middleware method are echoed back in the response along with the results of the query and the total count of documents matching the specified filters.

 ```javascript
 {